-An alternative solution to storing data offsite (similarly to locations such as cloud and FTP) is to install SyncBack Touch on your remote computers/devices running Windows, macOS or Android so you can store your data on them by using SyncBackPro/SE.
+An alternative solution to storing data offsite (similarly to locations such as cloud and FTP) is to install SyncBack Touch on your remote computers/devices running Windows, macOS, Linux or Android so you can store your data on them by using SyncBackPro/SE.

 If you are not familiar with the concept of SyncBack Touch then you can read about it on our website which provides more details, usage examples, download links plus an introduction video for the product.

 Once you have installed it on the target computer/device you will have to ensure that the instance of SyncBack Touch is accessible in order for SyncBackPro/SE to be able to communicate with it.
 In our article titled Configuring SyncBack Touch to backup files over the Internet we describe the steps needed in order to achieve this.

 Creating a SyncBackPro/SE profile targeting your SyncBack Touch is very easy and similar to creating other profile types.
 Our article titled Creating a SyncBack Touch profile describes the step by step creation of such a profile.

 SyncBack Touch uses a proprietary interface for its communication protocol plus all data transmission is encrypted, so it is highly unlikely that anyone can connect to it unless using SyncBackPro/SE.
 Therefore, it is best to set authentication to ensure that only your instance of SyncBackPro/SE can connect to it.